 In addition to the application forms submitted for admission to the College in general, students applying for the first time and those returning to nursing courses after a break in nursing enrollment are required to submit a separate application for admission to the RN to BSN Completion program.
 Application forms should be completed and returned to the Nursing Office.
-To comply with the requirements of cooperating clinical facilities, the Nursing Division requires students to submit a completed health form, to complete a criminal background check, and a drug screen.
+To comply with the requirements of cooperating clinical facilities, the Nursing Department requires students to submit a completed health form, to complete a criminal background check, and a drug screen.
 These requirements and forms will be completed and submitted prior to enrollment in first semester.

 The RN to BSN Completion program has limited enrollment and students are selected on the basis of the following: GPA of 2.7 or higher, completion of required nursing related coursework (with priority given to those with completed core classes), completion of Area D Science requirements, completion of requirements for Georgia articulation plan for associate or diploma level nursing course work, proof of state licensure prior to beginning second semester of RN to BSN course work, and possible interview.

 Students who wish to be considered for admission to the RN to BSN Completion program must submit an application to the Nursing Office prior to the desired date of admission and date of deadline.
 Consideration for initial admission or re-admission to the program will be given after it has been determined that all admission requirements have been fulfilled.
 Readmissions are based on available space.